ZhongRuoyu/chttpd/README.md

 # chttpd

-chttpd is a simple, safe, and efficient HTTP server which can serve static contents retrievable with HTTP `GET` requests.
+chttpd is a lightweight and safe HTTP server which can serve static contents retrievable with HTTP `GET` requests.
 Incoming requests can be handled concurrently.

-Written in C, chttpd conforms to the C11 and POSIX.1-2008 standards.

 ## How to Build